healthfinch/policies/roles_policy.md

 	11. Media Disposal and/or Re-use;
 	12. Documentation requirements.

-## Supervision of Workforce Responsibilities
+## Supervision of Workforce Responsibilitiesn

 Although the Security Officer is responsible for implementing and overseeing all activities related to maintaining compliance, it is the responsibility of all workforce members (i.e. team leaders, supervisors, managers, directors, co-workers, etc.) to supervise all workforce members and any other user of healthfinch’s systems, applications, servers, workstations, etc. that contain ePHI.